section-engineering-education/engineering-education/content/authors/mudasiru-rasheed/index.md

 type: authors
 github: https://github.com/Taiwrash
 ---
-Rasheed is Mobile Web Specialist, He specialised in building web apps with JavaScript and its frameworks.
-Rasheed as a community lover write to educate and help other members of the community.
-I had serve as open source project maintainer and also a contributor.
+Rasheed is a Mobile-Web developer specialised in building web apps with JavaScript and its frameworks.
+As a community lover, Rasheed writes to educate and help fellow community members.
+Rasheed has also served as an open source project maintainer and contributor.